-Title of each class Name of exchange on which registered Common Stock, \$0.01 par value per share Nasdaq Global Market Securities registered pursuan t to Section 12(g) of the Act: No one Indicate by check mark if Natural Alternatives International, Inc. (NAI) is a well-1933. $\square$ Yes $\boxtimes$ No known seasoned issuer, as defined in Rule 405 of the Securities Act of Indicate by check mark if NAI is not required to file reports pursuant to Section 1 13 or Section 15(d) of the Securities Exchange Act of 1934. □ Yes ☒ No Indicate by check mark whether NAI (1) has filed all reports required to be filed preceding 12 months (or for such shorter period that NAI was required to file suc days. ⊠ Yes □ No Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of NAI's knowledge, in definitive proxy or information statements incorporated by $10\text{-K}$ . $\boxtimes$ Indicate by check mark whether NAI is a large accelerated filer, an accelerated fi ler, a non-accelerated filer, or a smaller reporting company.
-Large accelerated filer □ Accelerated filer □ Nor n-accelerated filer □ Smaller reporting company 🗵 Indicate by check mark whether NAI is a shell company (as defined in Rule 12b- 2 of the Exchange Act): ☐ Yes ☒ No The aggregate market value of NAI's common stock held by non-affiliates of NA quarter (December 31, 2007) was approximately \$46,207,307 (based on the closi purpose, all of NAI's officers and directors and their affiliates were assumed to be ng sale price of \$8.63 reported by Nasdaq on December 31, 2007).
-For this As of September 17, 2008, 7,037,063 shares of NAI's common stock were outsta nding, net of 180,941 treasury shares.
-DOCUMENTS INCORPO RATED BY REFERENCE Part III (Items 10, 11, 12, 13 and 14) of this Form 10-K incorporates by reference Stockholders to be held December 05, 2008, to be filed on or before October 28,
+Securities registered pursuant to Section 12(0) of the Act.
+Title of each class Name of exchange on which registered Common Stock, \$0.01 par value per share Nasdaq Global Market Securities registered pursuant to Section 12(g) of the Act: Non ne ndicate by check mark if Natural Alternatives International, Inc. (NAI) is a well- 1933. ☐ Yes ☒ No -known seasoned issuer, as defined in Rule 405 of the Securities Act of ndicate by check mark if NAI is not required to file reports pursuant to Section 1 1934. ☐ Yes ☒ No 3 or Section 15(d) of the Securities Exchange Act of ndicate by check mark whether NAI (1) has filed all reports required to be filed by preceding 12 months (or for such shorter period that NAI was required to file such days.
+Yes No ndicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Fof NAI's knowledge, in definitive proxy or information statements incorporated by K. , , ndicate by check mark whether NAI is a large accelerated filer, an accelerated file er, a non-accelerated filer, or a smaller reporting company.
+Large accelerated filer ☐ Accelerated filer ☐ Non-a accelerated filer Smaller reporting company ndicate by check mark whether NAI is a shell company (as defined in Rule 12b- 2 of the Exchange Act): ☐ Yes ☒ No

+The aggregate market value of NAI's common stock held by non-affiliates of NAI as of the last business day of NAI's most recently completed second fiscal quarter (December 31, 2007) was approximately \$46,207,307 (based on the closing sale price of \$8.63 reported by Nasdaq on December 31, 2007).
+For this purpose, all of NAI's officers and directors and their affiliates were assumed to be affiliates of NAI.

+As of September 17, 2008, 7,037,063 shares of NAI's common stock were outstanding, net of 180,941 treasury shares.